Delenn517/Dreamgrove-Musings/readme.md

 Clipping refers to refreshing a dot prior to its pandemic window.
 _Important note:_ Rake is the only bleed that ought to be clipped early to maintain stronger snapshots.

 ## Macros

-Here, we provide a list of macros.
+Here, we provide a list of helpful macros.
 These macros are not _required_, but using them may elevate your gameplay. (_Note:_ These macros are not set in stone.
 Customize them as you see fit!)

 **Tie Lunar Inspiration !Moonfire! and !391528|Convoke! to one keybind:**